 Liability and Negligence Issues in a Construction Premises Liability Case

 In a construction premises liability case, a claim may be taken to trial if one or more potential defendants deny that they were legally responsible for the accident that caused the victim to be injured on a construction site.
 There may also be an issue regarding who had control, who should be held accountable, and who either created the dangerous condition or who failed to inspect the area to mitigate the hazardous environment.
-If these issues cannot be resolved, the plaintiff should contact an attorney for help with presenting a construction premises liability case in court.
+If these issues cannot be resolved, the plaintiff should contact a Boston construction accident attorney for help with presenting a construction premises liability case in court.

 Confusion Regarding Contractual Language

 In addition to potential difficulties with issuing liability, they may be disagreements regarding the contractual language regarding legal responsibility.
 There may also be a dispute concerning insurance coverage issues relative to the commercial general liability insurance policy for one or more of the defendant contractors.
 Exclusions of coverage for injury claims brought by subcontractors, or employees of subcontractors, may also cause a case to go to trial.

 Insufficient Settlement Amount